Functional Programming in Python: When and How to Use It

 49

-Notice that in each example above, the function passed to reduce() is a one-line function.
+Notice that in each of the above examples, the function passed to reduce() is a one-line function.
 In each case, you could have used a lambda function instead:

 Python